-During the August orientation, transfer students meet with the Director of Undergraduate Studies in the English department and determine which courses taken at the previous institution can count towards the English major at Georgetown.
+During the August orientation, transfer students meet with the Director of Undergraduate Studies in the English department and determine which courses taken at the previous institution can count toward the English major at Georgetown.
 At that time and in subsequent meetings, students have the opportunity to discuss their individual programs.
-Students must fulfill all requirements for the English major and take at least six courses in this department.
+Students must fulfill all requirements for the English major and take at least six courses in the English department.

 Transfer of credit from study abroad toward the English major requires the approval of the Director of Undergraduate Studies.
 Students are strongly encouraged to have their program of study approved before they go abroad.
 Except in extraordinary circumstances, classes abroad will NOT count toward foundation courses, upper-level electives, or senior seminars.
 They will ONLY count toward general English elective credit.
 Students must fulfill all requirements and take at least six courses in the English department.

-Students taking summer courses elsewhere must fulfill all requirements and take at least six courses in this department.
+Students taking summer courses elsewhere must fulfill all requirements and take at least six courses in the English department.
 Transfer of credit from summer programs outside Georgetown toward the English major requires the approval of the Director of Undergraduate Studies.

 Honors in English

-Admission to the Honors Program is competitive and by application, usually in the spring of the student’s junior year.
-Details and the application are on the department website.
-Students admitted to the Honors Program are required to take a two-semester, six-credit sequence (ENGL-495 and 496) in the senior year, which replaces and fulfills the standard senior seminar requirement in the major.
-Students present their finished work to the public at a colloquium at the end of their senior year, and in order to graduate with honors, a student must earn a grade of A- or better (in ENGL 496) for a thesis project produced under the mentorship of an English Department faculty mentor.
-The grade for ENGL 496 will be an assessment of the thesis itself as a mathematical average of the assessments of the mentor, the second reader, and the Honors director.
+Admission to the Honors Program is competitive and by application in the spring of the student’s junior year.
+Details about the program and application process are listed on the department website.
+Students admitted to the Honors Program are required to take a two-semester, six-credit sequence (ENGL-495 and 496) in their senior year, which replaces and fulfills the standard senior seminar requirement in the major.
+Students present their finished work to the public at a colloquium at the end of their senior year.
+In order to graduate with honors, a student must earn a grade of A- or better in ENGL 496 for a thesis project produced under the mentorship of an English Department faculty mentor.
+The grade for ENGL 496 will be an assessment of the thesis itself as an average of the assessments of the mentor, the second reader, and the Director of Honors.